Modern Languages Minor

 - RUSSN551.
 Russian V. (3) Reading of Russian short stories of the nineteenth and twentieth centuries, including works by Pushkin, Lermontov, Dostoevsky, and Chekhov.

 - RUSSN552.
 Survey of Russian Literature.
 (3) A history of Russian literature from its beginnings until the present, with emphasis on the works of the nineteenth century, including those of Pushkin, Lermontov, Gogol, Turgenev, Dostoevsky, and Tolstoy.

 - RUSSN553.
 Russian Conversation and Composition.
 (3) Discussion in Russian.
 Extensive practice in writing Russian compositions.

 - RUSSN559.
 Special Studies in Russian.
 (Var.)
 Pr.: Consent of department head and instructor.

 For further information regarding your coursework for the Russian minor, please contact Viktoriya Pottroff at email@example.com.

 Requirements : 19 hours of Spanish courses at the 300 level or above, including one literature course.
-Generally, courses at the 400 level should be completed before courses at the 500 level; students who enter the program with advanced skills should work with the Spanish faculty to determine appropriate placements.
-Please check our detailed list of courses available for the minor.
-For further information regarding your coursework for the Spanish minor, please contact Angélique Courbou at email@example.com.
+Courses at the 400 level should be completed before courses at the 500 level; students who enter the program with advanced skills should work with the Spanish faculty to determine appropriate placements.
+For further information regarding your coursework for the Spanish minor, please contact Angélique Courbou at firstname.lastname@example.org.